expo/expo/docs/pages/versions/v32.0.0/workflow/publishing.md

 share the app with your testers, and you can submit it to the iTunes Store to share more widely.

+### `expo publish` isn't aware if you ejected to Expokit or not

+If your app is ejected to Expokit, after upgrading to a newer version the `expo publish` command might output the following error message:

+`We noticed you did not build a standalone app with this SDK version and release channel before.
+Remember that OTA updates will not work with the app built with different SDK version and/or release channel.`

+There is no logic to check if the app was ejected, but OTA updates should keep working anyway.

 ## Privacy

 You can set the privacy of your project in your `app.json` configuration